 It shouldn’t be surprising that the law doesn’t allow someone to drive drunk simply because they have a cold or excuse someone from driving 80 miles an hour through a red light if they are running late for a doctor’s appointment.
 However, if a parent discovers their infant has stopped breathing and they cannot call an ambulance because their phone line was disconnected, the law allows for them to respond to a sudden, imminent emergency situation.

-In order to use the emergency situation defense, a drunk driving defense attorney in Oceanside would have to prove that a reasonable person would have acted in the same manner.
+In order to use the emergency situation defense, a DUI lawyer in Oceanside would have to prove that a reasonable person would have acted in the same manner.
 This is also called the Necessity Defense.
 If it is absolutely necessary to commit a crime to avoid a greater harm then it may be a complete defense.
 This requires the harm to be immediate and no other reasonable options are available.

 For example, if a woman believes her husband is having a heart attack while they are on a road trip and their cell phones both have dead batteries, she could legally drive in what would normally be a reckless manner to take him to a hospital.
 Even if he ended up being ok, if his symptoms were enough to have convinced an ordinary person that he was having a heart attack and needed emergency care, she could be excused for her reckless driving.
 On the other hand, if he was just complaining about heartburn, this would not meet the standard as an average person would not believe it was an emergency situation.